MatthewGerber/rlai/docs/case_studies/mountain_car_continuous.md

 understand how state features determine PDF shape parameters, how the shape parameters determine actions, and how actions generate returns that deviate from baseline state-value estimates that are estimated separately using traditional function approximation methods.
-RLAI instruments and displays many of these values in real time while rendering OpenAI environments.
+RLAI instruments and displays many of these values in real time while rendering environments.
 An example screenshot is shown below:

 ![displays](./mountain-car-continuous-figs/displays.png)